Before we get started.

 Instead, I decided to keep going until I got to ten boards.
 The rest all have similar code bases to the first three.
 Funny, I had some code reuse for things like movement.
 But, there is a ton of code, such as endings and transitions are repeated for each board.
 I could have made all that a subroutine.
 Instead, I just copy and pasted the routines for each board.
 It is pretty easy to do in the ZX81.
 Just list a line, edit it, change the line number, and save it.
 Easy to do.

-Back to the boards, Board 4 mixes things up.
-I now have a board with pillars all over the place.
+Back to the boards, Board 4 mixes things up with pillars all over the place.
 There isn’t an enemy here though.
 Instead, the treasure is running around randomly.
 You just need to go grab it.
 It sounds easy, but can be a bit of a pain at times.
 But with no tricks, this board is over as quickly as you want.

 Board 5 is my favorite.
 This one uses some of the techniques of Board 3, but mixes it up with a new game mechanic.
 The top of the board is split into three chambers.
 The bottom is a rotating seaweed field.
 Your goal is to navigate the field and get to the middle chamber first where there is a switch—an inverted minus sign.